Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Introduction

 \section{Introduction}

-The wide range of scales involved in turbulent boundary layers and other forms of wall-bounded turbulence, common to many engineering and natural flows, presents a difficult challenge to computational modeling and prediction efforts \citep{Spalart2000,Goc2020,Yang2021}.
-To summarize, the cost of Direct Numerical Simulations (DNS) rises rapidly with increasing Reynolds number, making its use for practical applications computationally infeasible for the foreseeable future.
-The Large-Eddy Simulation (LES) framework, meanwhile, provides a potential alternative, but cost savings in wall-resolved LES (WR-LES) remain minimal compared to DNS.
+The wide range of scales involved in turbulent boundary layers and other forms of wall-bounded turbulence, common to many engineering and natural flows, presents a difficult challenge to computational modeling and prediction efforts.
+The cost of Direct Numerical Simulations (DNS) rises rapidly with increasing Reynolds number, making its use for practical applications computationally infeasible for the foreseeable future.
+The Large-Eddy Simulation (LES) framework, meanwhile, provides a potential alternative, but wall-resolved LES (WR-LES) remains quite costly at high Reynolds numbers \citep{Spalart2000, Choi2012, Yang2021}.
 Consequently, Reynolds-Averaged Navier-Stokes (RANS) models remain relevant and popular.
-Even with wall-modeled LES (WM-LES) or hybrid RANS-LES techniques, scale-resolving simulations can be costly (even prohibitively so) for turbulent boundary layers at large Reynolds number.
+Even with wall-modeled LES (WM-LES) or hybrid RANS-LES techniques, scale-resolving simulations can be costly (even prohibitively so) for turbulent boundary layers and immersed bodies at large Reynolds number \citep{Goc2020}.

 RANS-based integral methods for turbulent boundary layers, which pre-date the explosion of computer performance over the past half-century \citep{Kline1968}, provide a significant reduction in computing cost by seeking a solution for (averaged) quantities integrated in the wall-normal direction across the turbulent boundary layer.
 For aerodynamic and hydrodynamic boundary layers over immersed bodies, integral methods can be coupled with potential flow solvers to provide rapid prediction, albeit at reduced physical fidelity, e.g., \cite{Drela1989}.
 The use of depth-averaged equations is similarly common in many other wall-bounded turbulence scenarios, e.g., \citet{Ungarish2009}.